sindhusm12/sindhusm12/README.md

 I always follow clean coding practices, version control workflows, and agile methodologies.
 Currently, I’m expanding my skills in *Microservices, AWS Cloud Deployment, and CI/CD automation* to strengthen my backend and DevOps knowledge.

-💡 I believe that continuous learning and collaboration are the keys to innovation in software development.
 ---

 ### 🧠 Technical Skills